Comments after EU leaders' summit

 "We can do something for businesses.
 The financial transactions tax, euro zone bonds, euro-projects - we have to give hope back to people.
 I would say that in the conditions today, it would be appropriate to have a strategy of growth and stimulus.

 "We can't consider any more that the European Union stays just in the dimension of austerity.
-In Belgium, we want to be rigorous with the budget, but we also need a stimulus programme."
+In Belgium, we want to be rigorous with the budget, but we also need a stimulus program."

 GERMAN CHANCELLOR ANGELA MERKEL